Prohibited Academic Actions

 NOTE: Any drug infraction will be considered a grave violation of IAU policy and will result in immediate dismissal from the program without refund or credit.
 Furthermore, IAU reserves the right to notify students’ parents or legal guardians should any student’s alcohol consumption be deemed excessive and ultimately dangerous to the student’s health and well-being.

 Regular class attendance is expected of all students.
 Class attendance is a factor in the final assessment of a student’s academic performance.
-A student with what the instructor or Program Director considers excessive absences may be dismissed from IAU.
+A student with what the instructor or program administration considers excessive absences may be dismissed from IAU.
 IAU professors are empowered to impose academic sanctions (including a lowered grade or even failure) upon students for unexcused absences, frequent tardiness, work submitted late, etc.

 At IAU academic misconduct is dealt with very seriously.
 In a case of suspected misconduct, the following procedure applies:

-If the case comes to light before the end of the semester, the Program Director and the professor will convene the student to ask him/her to explain the incident.
-If the student has already returned to the U.S. when the suspected misconduct is discovered, the Director will contact the student by telephone or e-mail to request an explanation and will confer with the professor about the information offered by the student.
-The Director and the professor will rule on the guilt or innocence of the student’s responsibility and establish sanctions if student is found to have engaged in misconduct.
+If the case comes to light before the end of the semester, the program administration and the professor will convene the student to ask him/her to explain the incident.
+If the student has already returned to the U.S. when the suspected misconduct is discovered, the program administration will contact the student by telephone or e-mail to request an explanation and will confer with the professor about the information offered by the student.
+The program administration and the professor will rule on the guilt or innocence of the student’s responsibility and establish sanctions if student is found to have engaged in misconduct.
 Depending upon the seriousness of the offense, penalties may cover the following range: re-doing the given assignment or test for a new grade; a grade of "F" on the given assignment or test; a grade of "F" for the course; or expulsion from IAU.
 Within two weeks, the program administration will inform the student in writing of the decision and any applicable sanctions, with a copy to the president of IAU.
 In case of a guilty ruling, the student is also informed of the following appeals procedure: